Rupture of Esophageal Varices Quiz

 Did you vomit blood?

-Treatment aims to stop bleeding and support the patient's blood pressure.
-This is usually done through a camera "scope" procedure to tie off the bleeding areas.
-Medications and "drip" fluids are given in the meantime.
-In some cases, surgery is needed to redirect blood flow away from the varices, or for a liver transplant.
+The goal of treatment is to stop the bleeding and maintain the patient's blood pressure.
+This is typically done through a camera "scope" procedure to tie off the bleeding areas.
+Medications and "drip" fluids are administered in the meantime.
+In some cases, surgery is required to redirect blood flow away from the varices or for a liver transplant.

 References